pfeilbr/azure-functions-playground/README.md

 * To access other azure resources/services from a function, you configure a [managed identity](https://docs.microsoft.com/en-us/azure/app-service/overview-managed-identity?tabs=dotnet) on the function app and provide access to Azure resources for that identity using Azure role-based access control
 * Use [Key Vault references](https://azure.microsoft.com/en-us/updates/general-availability-of-key-vault-references-in-app-service-and-azure-functions/) to store secrets stored in Key Vault.
 They are automatically fetched and provided as environment variables to your function.
 * [Azure Durable Functions documentation](https://docs.microsoft.com/en-us/azure/azure-functions/durable/) - lets you write stateful functions in a serverless compute environment.
 Similar to AWS Step Functions, but implemented as language level library.
+* shared access signature (SAS) URLs for granting limited access.
+Similar to S3 signed URLs.
+See [Grant limited access to data with shared access signatures (SAS) - Azure Storage](https://docs.microsoft.com/en-us/azure/storage/common/storage-sas-overview)
+    > A shared access signature is a signed URI that points to one or more storage resources.
+The URI includes a token that contains a special set of query parameters.
+The token indicates how the resources may be accessed by the client.
+One of the query parameters, the signature, is constructed from the SAS parameters and signed with the key that was used to create the SAS.
+This signature is used by Azure Storage to authorize access to the storage resource.

 ## Resources